 Touching Tibet, Kumaon is a stunning region, abundant with beauty all around – from snow-capped mountains to cobalt blue lakes – you’ve got everything covered, when in Kumaon.
 Forming half of Uttarakhand (Garhwal being the other dominant part), Kumaon packs a punch and then some!

 Home of Nainital, Mukteshwar, Ranikhet, Jim Corbett National Park, Bhimtal – one would think that the Kumaon region is packed with tourists.
 However, take one turn and the traveler within you will jump with joy.
-For the beauty of this place is serene, untouched, unexplored and breath-taking!
+The beauty of this place is serene, untouched, unexplored, and breath-taking!

 Less Known Places in Kumaon

-You can expect snow during the winter seasons, and it can get really cold here with temperature touching zero degrees Celsius, so think about it before visiting.
+You can expect snow during the winter seasons, and it can get freezing here with temperatures touching zero degrees Celsius, so think about it before visiting.
 The best thing to do here in Manila would be to simply be, walking around and enjoying the scenic views.

 |Best time to Visit||March – June, September- November|

 |Nearest Railway Station||Kathgodam, 145 KMs away|